 A significant portion of the patients treated throughout our portfolio of acute care hospitals are uninsured patients which, in part, has resulted from an increase in the number of patients who are employed but do not have health insurance or who have policies with relatively high deductibles.
 Patients treated at our hospitals for non-elective services, who have gross income less than 400% of the federal poverty guidelines, are deemed eligible for charity care.
 The federal poverty guidelines are established by the federal government and are based on income and family size.
 Because we do not pursue collection of amounts that qualify as charity care, they are not reported in our net revenues or in our accounts receivable, net.
-We also provide discounts to uninsured patients (included in "uninsured discounts," amounts below) who do not qualify for Medicaid or charity care.
-Because we do not pursue collection of amounts classified as uninsured discounts, they are not reported in our net revenues or in our accounts receivable, net.
+We also provide discounts to uninsured patients (included in "uninsured discounts, they are not reported in our net revenues or in our accounts receivable, net.
 In implementing the discount policy, we first attempt to qualify uninsured patients for governmental programs, charity care or any other discount program.
 If an uninsured patient does not qualify for these programs, the uninsured discount is applied.

-The following tables show the amounts recorded at our acute care hospitals for charity care and uninsured discounts, based on charges at established rates, for the three-month periods ended March 31, 2013 and 2012:
+The following tables show the amounts recorded at our acute care hospitals for charity care and uninsured discounts, based on charges at established rates, for the three-month periods ended March 31, 2014 and 2013: